 - Complete a pupil profile for every student new to the school, years 7 13, to assess exactly which students may be at a linguistic disadvantage within the mainstream curriculum.
 This survey is designed to pick up on bilingualism issues which may lead to linguistic challenge for the students concerned. - Conduct the Dynamic Placement Test by 1st Exeat of the Michaelmas Term for all students for whom English is not a first language.
 At point of entry all such students will also have had a baseline test of competence. - Conduct the Test for any students who enter the school at other times through the school year. - Record all Placement Test results on the electronic EAL register for staff reference.
-This document is reviewed termly and is found on Firefly, Classcharts and iSAMs. - Provide EAL support as set out in Appendix 1.
+This document is reviewed termly and is found on Firefly, Classcharts and iSAMs. - Deliver a programme of EAL tuition to pupils as outlined in their programmes of study.